Caneel Bay: Rockefeller Era

 Rockefeller subsequently donated most of the land—approximately 60% of the island of St. John—to the U.S. government for the creation of the Virgin Islands National Park, the 29th U.S. national park.
 The donation was finalized and celebrated in a ceremony on December 1, 1956.
-The hotel built by Rockefeller at Caneel Bay was one of the early members of Rockefeller's hotel chain, Rockresorts, and takes its name from the location of the property (Caneel means cinnamon in old Dutch).

-In a letter drafted by Rockefeller in 1988, he states:
+Rockefeller began building the first "environmentally friendly resort" on the bay."
+Rockefeller had the resort buildings designed to blend in with the landscape, and most property lighting is indirect to better enable guests to see the stars at night.
+The hotel built was one of the early members of Rockefeller's hotel chain, Rockresorts.
+The Caneel Bay resort takes its name from the location of the property (Caneel means cinnamon in old Dutch).

-"I am concerned that the Park Service may be asked to extend the term of the Retained Use Estate, which would have the effect of enriching the seller and defeating the foundation's intent to add the Caneel property to the park as scheduled," wrote Rockefeller.
+In a letter drafted by Rockefeller in 1988, he states:"I am concerned that the Park Service may be asked to extend the term of the Retained Use Estate, which would have the effect of enriching the seller and defeating the foundation's intent to add the Caneel property to the park as scheduled," wrote Rockefeller.
 "Caneel Bay is a very special site of outstanding scenic beauty which we believe should be protected and made available to the public as part of Virgin Islands National Park.
 We have been working together with the Park Service for over thirty years to achieve this end, but ultimately, your successors will determine whether and when the public will have the opportunity to enjoy the site as we intended."

-Caneel Bay, prior to hurricane Irma in 2017, was open 10 months a year (annual closure in September & October), and provided a variety of activities such as snorkeling and scuba diving.
+Caneel Bay was a Rosewood Resort until the fall of 2013.
+The resort was a member of Leading Hotels of the World until it was devastated by a hurricane in 2017.
+Caneel Bay, prior to Hurricane Irma in 2017, was open 10 months a year (annual closure in September and October), and provided a variety of activities such as snorkeling and scuba diving.
 A diversity of marine life can be found in the area's waters.
 Parrotfish, angelfish, and damselfish can be seen swimming around coral, bright sea fans or spiny sea urchins.
 Viewers may also spot a barracuda, sea turtle or reef squid.
 The resort has not been cleaned-up or rebuilt after the hurricane's extensive damage, due to the high cost of rebuilding and an uncertain outcome of lease negotiations with the US National Park Service.
 Proposals were submitted to redevelop the land and negotiate a new agreement with the US National Park service to once again operate a resort upon the land, providing much-needed jobs and other endowments to the island residents.

 In December 2020, EHI Acquisitions, LLC, a subsidiary of CBI Acquisitions, and the US Department of the Interior reached an agreement to move forward with negotiations to redevelop the Caneel Bay property.

 As of January 2021, petitions were organized to lobby to rebuild Canneel Bay.